Whether your goal is to become a bookkeeper or your eyes are set on the CPA license, admission into the best accounting programs can be competitive.

 Certain schools may ask for a GPA of at least 2.0 in high school, as well as completion of necessary courses such as Algebra and English.

 Depending on the college, you may also need to have scored above a certain value in ACT or SAT math, reading and English.
 To verify this information, the school will need to see your transcripts alongside the application form and fee.
+Be sure to learn about the top ACT prep courses and SAT courses to ensure you get the highest possible score.

 If you do not fulfill all the accounting associate degree requirements, you may be able to attend supplemental courses during your degree.
 The college may also require you to maintain a certain GPA throughout your studies in order to be granted a degree.